|

 work in Colonial Williamsburg.
 Images are grouped by format:

-gelatin, fiber-based paper and ten images are in color,
+gelatin, fiber-based paper and ten color photographs

 The series was photographed using a handheld Mamiya 7ii